The Official Blog of Biltmore®

-The Conservatory is Susanne’s favorite garden in the winter, and she enjoys the beauty and the cozy warmth it provides to complement the year-round lush greenery and tropical foliage of palms, ferns, and other warm climate exotics.
+The Conservatory is Parker’s favorite garden in the winter, and she enjoys the beauty and the cozy warmth it provides to complement the year-round lush greenery and tropical foliage of palms, ferns, and other warm climate exotics.

 “Along with the orchids and other beautiful plants in the Conservatory this time of year, we add containers of spring bulbs that have been forced to bloom.
-Look for containers of daffodils, hyacinths, and tulips during this period,” Susanne said.
+Look for containers of daffodils, hyacinths, and tulips during this period,” Parker said.
 “We’ll rotate them every couple of weeks until mid-April.”